kleinbottle/swanlotus/content/blogs/pi-of-archimedes/pi-of-archimedes.md

 ![The estimate for $\pi$ lies between $c(96) = 3.1410 < \pi < C(96) = 3.1427$.
 Notice in this sequence of images how the circumference of the circle approaches the perimeter of the inscribed and circumscribed hexagons to the point of being indistinguishable from either of them. _The final estimate of Archimedes was $\frac{223}{71} < \pi < \frac{22}{7}$._]({attach}images/ninety-six-gon.svg){#fig:ninety-six-gon width=70% .modal-target}

+The original source material from the man himself, is the book, _Measurement of a Circle_ by Archimedes.
+For an English translation of the book [click on this link]({attach}auxiliary/Archimedes-Circle.pdf).
+It will give you a sense of completeness in your understanding of his method.

-## Calculus before it was discovered
+## Calculus, before it was discovered

 Evaluating the bounds given in [@tbl:variables] and [@eq:squeeze] by setting $r = 1$, $n = 6$, and $\theta = \frac{180}{n} = 30°$^[Rather than use radians with $\pi$ entering the proceedings, I decided to stick with degrees as units to avoid confusion.
 If one uses power series to probe further, of course, radians are called for.] gives us these values, expressed to four decimal places:
 $$